United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Annual renewal of the license is required for the continued operation of the LLC.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

 Conversion from one (1) form to another is possible, provided that the provisions of the law and the rules and regulations of the applicable authorities are complied with.

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?

-Give a brief summary of the process of incorporation, formation, or organization, including
+Give a brief summary of the process of incorporation, formation, or organization, including:

 For an individual:

-• No Objection Certificate (if employed in another company).
+• No Objection Certificate (if employed in another company)

-• Family book (for UAE national).
+• Family book (for UAE national)

 For a corporation:

-• Certificate of Incorporation.
+• Certificate of Incorporation

-• Articles & Memorandum of Association.
+• Articles and Memorandum of Association

-• Certificate of Incumbency.
+• Certificate of Incumbency or Commercial Extract

-• Ultimate Beneficial Owners (UBO) of the corporate shareholder/partner should be identified.
+• Ultimate Beneficial Owners (UBO) of the corporate shareholder/partner should be identified

 Kindly note that if the corporation is outside of UAE, the above documentation must be notarised at the Notary Public, authenticated at the Ministry of Foreign Affairs of the country of its issuance, attested at the UAE Embassy of the country of its issuance, legalised at the UAE Ministry of Foreign Affairs, and officially translated to Arabic.